Bootcamp2025-Pega/instructions/README.md

 5. **Navigate to your repository and get familiar with project**

   * 1. **Navigate to your forked repository:** Go to your personal fork of the `bootcamp-blog` repository (named `bootcamp-blog-{username}`) on GitHub.
   * 2. **Explore the codebase:** Familiarize yourself with the project structure, files, and code.
-Pay attention to the `README.md` file, which provides an overview of the application.

 6. **Run application in Codespaces**